Richie Guerin: Marine Corps

 Guerin enlisted in the Marine Corps Reserve and served from 1947 to 1954.
-While a reservist Guerin attended Iona College from 1950 to 1954, and upon graduation was commissioned a second lieutenant.
-He served on active duty with the T&T Regt, MCS, Quantico, Virginia until his discharge as a first lieutenant in June 1956.
-He was awarded the National Defense Service Medal and the Organized MCR Medal.
+While a reservist, Guerin attended Iona College from 1950 to 1954, and upon graduation was commissioned a second lieutenant.
+He served on active duty with the T&T Regtiment, Marine Corps Schools, Quantico, Virginia until his discharge as a first lieutenant in June 1956.
+He was awarded the National Defense Service Medal and the Organized Marine Corps Rerserve Medal.

 Guerin was inducted into the Marine Corps Sports Hall of Fame in 2004.

 Personal

 Following his retirement from professional basketball, Guerin became a Knicks sportscaster and a Wall Street stockbroker.
 Guerin retired in 2005 following a 31-year stint first as a broker, then as managing director, for Bear, Stearns & Co.
 Guerin, who has four children and nine grandchildren, now resides in Palm Beach, Florida with his wife, Pat.